Vinay9897/javase8demo/README.md

 Best practice: Implement the Comparable interface to custom types, when their elements are added to collections which will sort elements by natural ordering ex: TreeSet and TreeMap.
 It also helps to sort elements in a List collection based on the natural ordering of the elements.

+Since our Course class already implements compareTo() to sort according to the courseName, we'll need an additional component to define another comparison logic.

+This can be done with Comparator Interface.

+A class can implement the Comparator interface to define a comparison logic in its compare() method.
+An object of this is passed along with a list to the sort() method.

+The Comparator interface is a part of the java.util package.
+It has a single method compare() that needs to return a negative, zero or a positive number based on the comparison.